aaronpk/oauth-client-id-prefix/draft-parecki-oauth-client-id-prefix.md

 Authorization Servers MUST use the presence of a `:` (colon) character and the content preceding it to determine whether a Client Identifier Prefix is used.
 If a `:` character is present, and the content preceding it is a recognized and supported Client Identifier Prefix value, the Authorization Server MUST interpret the Client Identifier according to the given Client Identifier Prefix.
 The Client Identifier Prefix is defined as the string before the (first) `:` character.
 If the Authorization Server does not support the Client Identifier Prefix, the Authorization Server MUST refuse the request.

 For example, an Authorization Request might contain `client_id=client_attestation:example-client` to indicate that the `client_attestation` Client Identifier Prefix is to be used and that within this prefix, the Client can be identified by the string `example-client`.
-The presentation would contain the full `client_attestation:example-client` string as the audience (intended receiver) and the same full string would be used as the Client Identifier anywhere in the OAuth flow.

-Note that the Client needs to determine which Client Identifier Prefixes the Authorization Server supports prior to sending the Authorization Request in order to choose a supported prefix.
+Note that the Client may need to determine which Client Identifier Prefixes the Authorization Server supports prior to sending the Authorization Request in order to ensure the client's preferred prefix is supported.

 ## Fallback for Unrecognized Client ID Prefixes